Identify traffic and safety issues in less time with Urban SDK traffic management software.

 In the past, this was often addressed by bussing students to schools outside their neighborhoods.

 Class can be an even more effective divider.
 While there is research that shows that children from poor families do better in school if they have classmates from wealthier families, wealthy families have the resources to move kids from public to private schools, or move out of the city and send their kids to suburban public schools.

 This doesn’t mean that cities should abandon safe routes to school, only that everything has context.
 Essentially, ensuring children get good educations is more complicated than just getting children to walk to school.

 It will help children live healthier, better-adjusted lives.
 And it will improve education outcomes.
 But it’s not a panacea, not for transportation and not for education.
-Officials must be careful not to oversell it without downplaying its importance.
+Officials must be careful not to oversell the Vision Zero movement without downplaying its importance.